ByrMucahit/Sign-Language/README.md

 # Sign-Language
-Sign Language is more meaningfull with Deep Learning.
+Sign Language is so meaningfull with Deep Learning.